addonlist/addons-npm-test/README.md

 ## Heroku install

-Additionally, do this step to push your app settings to Heroku.<br />
-NOTE: You have to restart your node server as described above (creates addons.json) before running this.

-Run this in your terminal anytime your env vars change:
+Run this in your terminal when your Launchpack.io settings change (anytime addons.json is updated):
 ``` shell
 rake addons:heroku:push
 ```